Ram Krishna Kunwar

-Ram Krishna Kunwar or Ramakrishna Kunwar (रामकृष्ण कुँवर; IAST: Rāmakr̥ṣṇa kum̐vara) was military commander (Sardar) of Gorkha Kingdom during the Unification of Nepal at the reign of King Prithvi Narayan Shah.
+Ram Krishna Kunwar or Ramakrishna Kunwar (रामकृष्ण कुँवर; IAST: Rāmakr̥ṣṇa kum̐vara) was a military commander (Sardar) of Gorkha Kingdom during the Unification of Nepal at the reign of King Prithvi Narayan Shah.
 He was born circa 1728 AD to Ashiram Kunwar in the Kunwar family.
 His descendants went on to found the Rana dynasty of Nepal.
-He was a successful general in the unification campaign of Nepal of King Prithvi Narayan Shah.
+He was a successful general in King Prithvi Narayan Shah's unification campaign of Nepal.
 He defeated British forces at Hariharpur Gadhi on 25 August 1767.
-He died in Mechi Campaign in 1771 A.D.
+He died in the Mechi Campaign in 1771 A.D.

 Family

 He was born to Ahiram Kunwar.
 He had only a son named Ranajit Kunwar and three grandsons; Bal Narsingh Kunwar, Balram Kunwar and Rewant Kunwar.